lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

         ![image](https://user-images.githubusercontent.com/89947989/144062424-23b12423-8b8d-4972-82b0-3d5ebcbcb014.png)

 ### 4. Click to view the "data" tab, which show your team's individual patient information.

-- Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
+ - In the data tabs, provderis can _zoom in_ on specific veterans.
+Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
+ - Providers can filter to find specific patients, or produce reports by navigating to the right side of the screen and clicking on the "Funnel" icon to unhide filter panel.

+**Tips & Tricks**
+ - If you do not see something that you would expect or previously saw, check to see if a filter is applied by clicking on the **funnel icon** in the top upper right.
+Filters are active if it says "Filters and slicers affecting this visual".
+ - dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses", specifying which diagnosis is primary to help providers better understand the characteristics of the patient population.
  - Patients who have requested restricted access to their information have asterisks (******) in the "Patient Name" column.
 If you are a VA provider, you can still identify patients from the "Patient SSN" Column, or "Patient Name" Column.
- - dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses", specifying which diagnosis is primary.
- - Providers can filter to find specific patients, or produce reports by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
-     - **Note:** If you do not see something that you would expect or previously saw, check to see if a filter is applied.
-     - Click on the **funnel icon** in the top upper right.
-Filters are active if it says "Filters and slicers affecting this visual".

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_filters_unhide_panel.gif?raw=true)](#DontLink)

 - What **data** tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
 What column shows you the session number (EBP template) that the patient is on?